arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 To install the core, go the **board manager** and search for **Nano ESP32**.
 For more detailed instructions to install the core, please refer to the [Getting Started with Nano ESP32](/tutorials/nano-esp32/getting-started-nano-esp32) article.

-## Bootloader Mode
+## Arduino Bootloader Mode
-The Nano ESP32 has a feature that we call bootloader-mode, what this means is that you are able to put the board in a sort of recovery mode by double pressing the reset button while the board is powered on.
+The Nano ESP32 has a feature that we call Arduino Bootloader-mode, what this means is that you are able to put the board in a sort of recovery mode by double pressing the reset button while the board is powered on.

 This mode is useful if you've uploaded a sketch that produces some unwanted behaviour.
 Maybe the sketch causes it to become undetectable by your computer, or maybe its an HID sketch that took over your keyboard and mouse and you need to regain control of your computer.
 It lets you turn the board on without actually running any sketch.